MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cost-governance.md

 - Review the [Security, governance, and compliance critical design area](./management-disciplines.md) to understand how to use Microsoft Defender for Cloud to protect and secure your Azure Arc-enabled Kubernetes clusters.
 - Review [Microsoft Defender for Containers pricing information](https://azure.microsoft.com/pricing/details/azure-defender/).
-- Consider deploying the Microsoft Defender for Containers [cost estimation workbook](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Workbooks/Defender%20for%20Containers%20Cost%20Estimation?WT.mc_id=m365-0000-rotrent) to understand the estimates of your Microsoft Defender for Containers cost.
+- Consider deploying the Microsoft Defender for Containers [cost estimation workbook](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Workbooks/Defender%20for%20Containers%20Cost%20Estimation?WT.mc_id=m365-0000-rotrent) to understand the cost estimates of protecting your Azure Arc-enabled Kubernetes using Microsoft Defender for Containers.

 ### Kubernetes GitOps configuration